NASAWorldWind/NASAWorldWind.github.io/README.md

 ## Site Structure

-The primary goal of the website is to communicate how to use each of the World Wind projects.
+The primary goal of the website is to communicate how to use each of the WorldWind projects.
 The projects share a common structure detailed below:
 ```
 / (main page)
 |---about